jecolon/ziglyph/README.md

 *   2021-04-27: Major refactor introducing `Context`, a struct that centralizes the major component data structures, avoiding repeated allocations of these, which can be very large.
 Also, initial support for code point and string width calculation added.
+*   2021-05-02: Major refactor to make handling of `Context` more ergonomic and efficient, via singletons caching, and convenience functions.

 ## Background
 This library has been built from scratch in Zig.
 Although initially inspired by the Go `unicode`